Sarthak221198/Netflix-Clone-DevSecOps/README.md

 ```

-- Once Jenkins is installed, you will need to go to your AWS EC2 Security Group and open Inbound Port 8080, since Jenkins works on Port 8080.
+- After installing Jenkins, update your AWS EC2 Security Group to allow inbound traffic on port 8080, as      Jenkins operates on this port.
-- access the application by using your IP address and at port 8080 (<EC2 Public IP Address:8080>)
+- Access the application by entering your EC2 Public IP Address followed by port 8080 (<EC2 Public IP Address:8080>).

 ### **Step 2 — CI/CD Pipeline with Jenkins**
 - Install required Jenkins plugins: